posted Jan 23, 2012 10:50 AM by Michael Di Giovine

 uprisings and coups that toppled Shinawatra’s government and continues

+to this day.
 UNESCO could have handled the situation differently by not

 attributing an “owner” country to Preah Vihear (like Jerusalem), or,